xpipe-io/xpipe/app/src/main/resources/io/xpipe/app/resources/misc/eula.md

 ### Privacy Notices

-The Software automatically communicates with its server for three purposes: (1) updating the Software; (2) sending error reports; and (3) sending anonymized usage data so we may improve the Software.
-If you would like to learn more about the specific information we send, please visit https://xpipe.io/privacy_policy.
+The Software automatically communicates with its server for two purposes: (1) updating the Software; (2) sending error reports; If you would like to learn more about the specific information we send, please visit https://xpipe.io/privacy_policy.
 You may opt out of these features.

 1. **Automatic Software Updates.** The Software communicates with its server (and sends information described at the URL